Connic

 The Cost of Getting It Wrong

 The EU AI Act is not a suggestion.
-The penalties are structured to ensure organizations take compliance seriously:
+The penalties under Article 99 of Regulation (EU) 2024/1689 are structured to ensure organizations take compliance seriously:

-Up to €35 million or 7% of global annual turnover, whichever is higher.
+Up to €35 million or 7% of total worldwide annual turnover, whichever is higher.

-Up to €15 million or 3% of global annual turnover, whichever is higher.
+Up to €15 million or 3% of total worldwide annual turnover, whichever is higher.

-Up to €7.5 million or 1% of global annual turnover, whichever is higher.
+Up to €7.5 million or 1% of total worldwide annual turnover, whichever is higher.

 Beyond fines, there is reputational risk.
 The EU AI Act gives citizens the right to submit complaints about AI systems and receive explanations for AI-driven decisions.
-If you cannot demonstrate compliance, you cannot demonstrate trustworthiness.
-And in a market where customers are increasingly aware of AI governance, that matters.
+If you can't demonstrate compliance, you can't demonstrate trustworthiness, and customers increasingly notice the difference.

 Why This Is a Platform Decision

-You can try to build all of this yourself.
-Implement human oversight workflows, build audit logging, create guardrail infrastructure, set up quality evaluation pipelines, manage data residency.
-It is possible.
-But it is months of engineering work that has nothing to do with your core product — and if you get any of it wrong, the fines are yours.
+You can try to build all of this yourself: human oversight workflows, audit logging, guardrail infrastructure, quality evaluation pipelines, data residency.
+It's possible.
+But it's months of engineering work that has nothing to do with your core product, and if you get any of it wrong, the fines are yours.

 Or you can choose a platform where compliance is the starting position.
 Where every agent run is automatically logged with full traceability.
 Where guardrails are a YAML config, not a custom ML pipeline.
 Where human oversight is a built-in feature, not an architectural challenge.
 Where audit trails exist by default, not by design review.